 Cost of the Joint Commission Accreditation

-If you want your organization or healthcare program to get accreditation from the Joint Commission, then you’ll have to cover the cost affiliated with the entire process.
-For instance, you have to pay the certification fee as well as underlying costs.
+If you want your organization or healthcare program to get accreditation from the Joint Commission, you’ll have to cover the cost of the entire process.
+For instance, you have to pay the certification fee and the underlying costs.
 Some of the associated costs you need to pay are the Joint Commission staff’s travel expenses, which come to inspect your facility and programs.

 Steps Followed To Obtain the Joint Commission Accreditation